Delta Air Lines is suspending a number of its international and domestic routes as travel declines precipitously amid the coronavirus pandemic.

 The airline suspended a number of international routes after President Donald Trump announced a month-long restriction on European travel, and has also announced additional route cuts to Latin America, the Caribbean and other regions of the world.

-On Thursday, Delta announced it is suspending flights between Atlanta and Rio de Janeiro as of March 29, Atlanta-Lima as of April 5, Atlanta-Vancouver as of March 24, and Atlanta-Montreal as of April 2.
+Delta suspended flights between Atlanta and Rio de Janeiro as of March 29, Atlanta-Lima as of April 5, Atlanta-Vancouver as of March 24, and Atlanta-Montreal as of April 2.

-The cuts are also now leading to domestic route suspensions.
+The cuts have also led to domestic route suspensions.
 Atlanta-based Delta said it is suspending Atlanta-Honolulu flights as of March 26.

 The airline is also suspending a number of routes from other U.S. cities to Canada, Latin America, Asia and Hawaii.

-On Friday, Delta said it will suspend flights from Atlanta Guadalajara as of March 28 and to Puerto Vallarta as of March 29, and it suspended flights from Atlanta to Los Cabos as of March 24.
+Delta also suspended flights from Atlanta Guadalajara as of March 28 and to Puerto Vallarta as of March 29, and it suspended flights from Atlanta to Los Cabos as of March 24.